What if my family is not Baptist?

 Do you have a waitlist?

-After enrollment offers are made in March, a wait list is generated and students are accepted as spaces become available.
-In some grades, all spaces fill without going back to the wait list.
-When school begins in the fall, those placed on the wait list are contacted and invited to apply again.
-Each admission year is treated independently and all applicants must complete an admission application, even those who are reapplying.
+After enrollment offers are made in March, a wait pool is generated and students are accepted as spaces become available.
+In some grades, all spaces fill without going back to the wait pool.
+When school begins in the fall, those placed in the wait pool are contacted and invited to apply again.
+Each admission year is treated independently and all families must complete a new admission application to be considered for the next year.

 What if I decline a place at ROBS and decide to reapply?

 If you decline our offer, you must submit a new application to be considered for future admission.

 How can I prepare my child for his/her assessment visit?

 The only preparation your child will need is a good night’s sleep, a nutritious breakfast, and the simple idea that he or she is about to have a pleasant experience.
 A couple days in advance, you might casually tell your child that he will get to do some “interesting work” in a classroom with other kids his age.
 On the day of your child’s assessment, we encourage you to arrive at least 10 minutes early to allow your child to get comfortable and acclimated.
 The assessment visit will consist of age-appropriate activities that are likely familiar to your child.

 How can I prepare my child for testing/individual evaluation?

 We strongly discourage parents from trying to prepare children for testing.
 Testing is designed to give both you and prospective schools a true picture of your child’s abilities.
 This is important information for you to have in choosing a school that is a good fit for your child.
 And it is important to us as we seek to admit students who are ready for our program.
 Trying to prepare a child for a cognitive test such as the WPPSI, WISC or ISEE invalidates the results.
 We believe this so strongly that if the tester believes your child has been prepped for an aptitude test, we will not consider his or her application for at least a year.

 Does my child need to test every year if he or she was previously in the wait pool?